paolosalvatori/private-endpoints-topologies/README.md

-# Centralized vs Decentralized model for Private DNS Zones
+# Centralized vs Decentralized Private DNS Zones

 The objective of this article is to define a solution for the management of Azure Private Endpoints and Private DNS Zones in a complex